The relative class number one problem for function fields, II: Subfields by degree

 Following the model of Remark~\ref{rmk:degree 6}, we may construct a sextic twin, but in this case it is reducible: it is the disjoint union of $C$ with a degree-5 cover.
 The Jacobian of the sextic twin is isogenous to $J(C)^2 \times B_1'$ with $\dim(B_1') = 4(g-1)$. \end{remark}

 Implementing Remark~\ref{R:basic paradigm}, we obtain the following via a unified calculation.
-We will also step through the cases individually in subsequent sections; this will help to illustrate why some of the conditions appear. \begin{lemma} Consider a candidate pair of point count sequences $(\#C(\FF_{2^i}))_{i=1}^\infty, (\#C'(\FF_{2^i}))_{i=1}^\infty$ from \cite[Theorem~1.3(b)]{part1} for which $3 \leq d \leq 6$ and $g' = dg-d+1$.
-Choose $G \subseteq S_d$ such that
+We will also step through the cases individually in subsequent sections; this will help to illustrate why some of the conditions appear. \begin{lemma} Consider a candidate pair of point count sequences